adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 ## 1. Unobtrusive Javascript is not Progressive Enhancement

-Simply placing your Javascript code in external files, does not, in anyway, address the problem of Progressive Enhancement.
+Simply placing your Javascript code in external files, does not, in any way, address the problem of Progressive Enhancement.

 ## 2. Handling the Javascript disabled scenario is only half of the story